Droghyz/weatherapp/README.md

 I want to search for my city
 I want to see the meteo condiction for the city i searched I want to see where i am on a map

+---

+# 15/08/2023:

+- Initial setup of the project, parcel, tailwindcss, folder structure.